OpenVidu/openvidu.io-docs/docs/components/openvidu-call.md

 - `SessionController.ts`: controller for requesting OpenVidu Tokens (see [basic concepts](developing-your-video-app/#basic-concepts)).
 - `CallController.ts`: controller for requesting OpenVidu Call environment information.
 - `RecordingController.ts`: controller for recording features.
-- `StreamingController.ts`: controller for streaming features.
+- `BroadcastController.ts`: controller for broadcast features.
 - `OpenViduService.ts`: service using _openvidu-node-client_ to communicate with the OpenVidu deployment.
 - `AuthService.ts`: service which includes the auth logic.